fnusyedyaqoobnaveed-blip/Q-ARK/PRIVACY.md

 ## Data Sharing and Third Parties

-**We do not share any data with third parties.** QA EYE operates entirely offline and does not communicate with external servers.
+**We do not share any data with third parties.** Q-ARK operates entirely offline and does not communicate with external servers.

 ## Permissions Explained